gdraheim/docker-systemctl-replacement/BUGS.md

     # or /dev/.run/systemd or /dev/.systemd

 Sadly it must be done before calling "systemctl.py" so there is no help to make this just temporary.
+If you have installed the "initscripts" package then it will work without such a workaround - although that package is only really used by the old SysV style init.d service units.